s-wray/tag-lex/README.md

 ## About
 These lexical statistics of the Tagalog language are used by the Neuroscience of Language Lab in research on word processing in the mind/brain.
 This collection of resources includes:
-- token ngram lists
+- token ngram lists.
+Created with NLTK (Loper & Bird 2002)
 - stem frequency lists
 - morph frequency lists
-- phonemic [graphemic] surprisal values: contains multiple values per word.
-A value representing surprisal/prediction error (see Hale 2001) is calculated for each phoneme in the word (using the formula from Gwilliams & Marantz 2015)
+- phonemic (graphemic) surprisal values: contains multiple values per word.
+A value representing surprisal/prediction error (see Hale 2001) is calculated for each phoneme in the word (using the formula from Gwilliams & Marantz 2015).
+Ngrams used as the input for this were created with SLRIM (Stolcke 2002)
 - stem:whole word transition probability: contains one value per multimorphemic word  (see Lewis, Solomyak, and Marantz 2011)

 ## Format